amaliujia/StoneDB/README.md

 StoneDB
 =======
-This is a NoSQL Database, which is expected to be done in next three months.
+This is a NoSQL Database, which is expected to be done in next two months.

 It is conducted by my own.